cloudfoundry-incubator/quarks-operator/docs/controllers/quarks_restart.md

 ## Description

 The QuarksRestart controller is responsible for restarting kubernetes resources such as `StatefulSet` and `Deployment`.
-They are restarted whenever a secret referenced by these resources get updated.
+They are restarted whenever a secret referenced by these resources gets updated.

 This feature also enables updating entangled pods whenever the link secrets get updated.